-6 hours Pre- or co-requisite: SOCW 610
+6 hours Pre- or co-requisite: SOCW 610 and acceptance into Advanced Standing or completiong of Foundation curriculum

-This course develops skills intervening in complex situations when providing services to individuals, families, groups, organizations, or communities.
+This course develops skills for intervening in complex situations when providing services to individuals, families, groups, organizations, or communities.
 Students acquire abilities in psychotherapeutic assessment and intervention, supervision and organizational skills, and practice-based research and evaluation to work autonomously in social work leadership positions.
 (Fall)